MathVerg/WriteUp/Buckeye2022/FastFor/Readme.md

 ## Solution

-The solution was finally quite simple : rather than doing conservative transformations on the Fourier transform of the image, do them directly on the original image.
-That's what I did in this simple [script](./script.py), the transpose of the original image has indeed the same Fourier transform, and could consequently be uploaded to obtain the flag : `buckeye{D33p_w0Rk_N07_WhY_574ND4RD_d3V}`
+The solution was finally quite simple: rather than doing conservative transformations on the Fourier transform of the image, do them directly on the original image.
+That's what I did in this simple [script](./script.py), the transpose of the original image has indeed the same Fourier transform, and could consequently be uploaded to obtain the flag: `buckeye{D33p_w0Rk_N07_WhY_574ND4RD_d3V}`